sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 >
 > I want to sincerely apologize for not being there at the recent gathering.
 I understand how important it is to spend time with friends, and I regret missing out and letting you and everyone else down.
 >
-> I’d love to catch up one-on-one soon, so I can hear all about it.
-I promise to manage my schedule better in the future to ensure I’m more present for our friendships.
+> I'd love to catch up one-on-one soon, so I can hear all about it.
+I promise to manage my schedule better in the future to ensure I'm more present for our friendships.
 >
 > With heartfelt apologies,
 > [Your Name]

 ### Apology Letter for Breaking Promises

-**Scenario Introduction:** You made promises to help your friend with a project but didn’t follow through.
+**Scenario Introduction:** You made promises to help your friend with a project but didn't follow through.

 > Dear [Friend's Name],
 >
 > I apologize for not following through on my promises to help you with the project.
 My lack of reliability affected not just you but the flow of the whole project, I realize how frustrating that must have been.
 >
 > I am truly sorry for any added stress it caused you.
-I’m committed to being someone you can rely upon, and I would like to help you more in the future to make it up.
+I'm committed to being someone you can rely upon, and I would like to help you more in the future to make it up.
 >
 > Take care,
 > [Your Name]